h-joo/life-in-germany/README.md

 # Life in Germany (Leben in Deutschland)
 This is a documentation-style repository to provide guidance for **tech people** who wants to settle in (or try out living in) Germany.
 The owner of this repository has studied computer science and been working as a software engineer in Germany for quite a while, I've struggled a lot and still in the contiunation of struggling as many things are just different.

-Of course, there can be multiple aspect of information providing, but to group in to two big categories,
+Of course, there can be multiple aspects of information providing, but to group in to two big categories,

 1. :information_source: Things that can be objective (e.g. the process of getting a visa, getting registered and etc.)
 1. :thinking: Talking about things that are subjective, where one thing can be differently interpreted from people coming from different cultural background.